sedostheatre/sedos.co.uk/input/shows/2026-the-curious-incident-of-the-dog-in-the-night-time.md

   detective story like no other to the stage.
 It is part of Sedos’ 2026 season and plays at the Bridewell Theatre from 14-18 July 2026
 ---
-**“My name is Christopher John Francis Boone… I know all the countries of the world and capital cities.
+**“My name is Christopher John Francis Boone… I know all the countries of the world and the capital cities.
 And every prime number up to 7,507.”**

-The neighbours’ dog shows up dead in their front garden.
-Fifteen-year-old Christopher Boone is determined to find out what happened through logical detective-work.
-But Christopher’s investigation uncovers more than he bargains for and leads him onto a journey outside his carefully ordered world.
+The neighbours’ dog is found dead, speared with a garden fork.
+Fifteen-year-old Christopher Boone is determined to find out what happened through logical detective work.
+But Christopher’s investigation uncovers more than he bargains for and starts him on an unpredictable journey outside his carefully ordered world.

 “The novel gets you inside Christopher's head, but the stage version does more, giving Christopher's internal response to the world an external manifestation.
 That world is often a surreal and scary place, but oddly beautiful and bizarre, too: I'll never look at a Battenberg cake in the same way again.”\
 *The Guardian*